Houzy116/ALLUM/README.md

 # Satellites reveal recent declines in global land surface albedo-induced radiative forcing

-This repository contains the code and some intermediate data for the study titled **"Satellites reveal recent declines in global land surface albedo-induced radiative forcing"**.
+This repository contains the codes and the intermediate data for the study entitled **"Satellites reveal recent declines in global land surface albedo-induced radiative forcing"**.

 ## Repository Structure

 The repository is organized into the following directories and files:

-- **data/**: Contains intermediate data used in the study.
+- **data/**: Contains the intermediate data used in the study.
-- **figure/**: Stores generated figures.
-These figures can be recreated using the scripts in the repository.
+- **figure/**: Stores the figures can be recreated using the scripts in the repository.
 - **preprocess/**: Contains scripts for data preprocessing.
 - **grid_data/**: Includes scripts for generating grid data in four ALLUMs.
-- **val/**: Contains scripts for data validation.
+- **val/**: Contains scripts for result validation.
 - **anasys/**: Contains scripts for analysis.
-- **tool.py**: A script that includes common utility functions and variables used across the repository.
+- **tool.py**: A script that includes common utility functions and variables used in the repository.